betielamanuel/betielamanuel/README.md

 # Hi, I'm Betiel Amanuel 👋
-I am a self-taught developer with a passion for creativity and problem-solving.
-My journey into coding began while pursuing a psychology degree at UNC Chapel Hill, where I discovered how technology can intersect with human behavior.
+I am a self-taught developer with a deep passion for coding and continuous learning.
+To further enhance my knowledge, I earned certifications in React from Per Scholas and Node.js from Code the Dream.
+My journey into coding began during my time at UNC Chapel Hill, where I majored in psychology.
+I was drawn to the creativity and problem-solving aspects of software development, which sparked my interest in building meaningful solutions.

 Currently, I work as a behavioral health therapist, helping children with autism develop essential communication and social skills.

-I love the impact I have in my current role, but I am eager to expand my reach by integrating my software development skills to build innovative learning management systems and enhance communication devices.
-By leveraging technology, I aim to improve the educational tools available to children with special needs, empowering them to learn and thrive.
+I love what I do, and I’m eager to expand my impact by integrating my software development skills into educational tools.
+My goal is to build learning management systems or improve communication devices to support children with special needs.

-As a lifelong learner, I am constantly honing my coding skills and seeking real-world projects that allow me to deepen my expertise and gain experience in agile environments.
-I am driven by the desire to make a meaningful difference through both my work as a therapist and as a developer.
+I am constantly learning and seeking real-world projects to enhance my expertise.
+I’m also eager to gain more experience in agile environments, where I can collaborate with others to create innovative and impactful digital products.

 ---